Beeldenstorm: Low Countries iconoclastic attacks in 1566

 The actions were controversial among Protestants, some of whom implausibly tried to blame Catholic agent provocateurs, as it became clear that "the more popular elements of the dissident movement were out of control".
 Protestant ministers and activists returning from exile in England and elsewhere played a significant role, and individual wealthy Protestants were widely suspected of hiring men to do the work in some places, especially Antwerp.

 In some rural areas gangs of iconoclasts moved across country between village churches and monasteries for several days.
 Elsewhere there were large crowds involved, sometimes locals, and sometimes from outside the area.
 In some places the nobility gave assistance, ordering the clearing of churches on their estates.
 Local magistracies were often opposed, but ineffective in stopping the destruction.
 In many towns the archer's guild, who had a function in controlling public order, took no steps against the crowds.

 In 1566, unlike the situation after the Eighty Years' War and today, Protestantism in the Low Countries was mainly concentrated in the south (roughly modern Belgium), and much weaker in the north (roughly now the Netherlands).
 Iconoclasm in the north began later, after news of the events in Antwerp was received, and was more successfully resisted by local authorities in some towns, though still succeeding in most.
 Once again socially prominent laymen often took the lead.
 In many places there were, or were later said to have been, false claims of official commissions from some local authority to perform the actions, and by the end of the outbreak some northern towns removed images by order of the local authority, presumably to prevent the disorder that would accompany a mob action.

-Analysis of the records of the later trials show a wide range of occupations, covering craftsmen and small tradespeople, especially in the textile trade, and also a variety of church employees, at a fairly low level.
+Analysis of the records of the later trials shows a wide range of occupations, covering craftsmen and small tradespeople, especially in the textile trade, and also a variety of church employees, at a fairly low level.
 Where wealth and property are recorded, it is "modest at best".
+But Weyn Ockers, executed with her maid after their trials in 1568 for their actions on the first day of the Amsterdam outbreak, was the well-off married daughter of a notary, and her husband's house was in an expensive area.
+Her mother had been executed in the 1530s, after being involved in Anabaptist rioting.